-Content on the LinkedIn feed receives about 9 billion impressions per week, but only 3 million users (out of the more than 500 million) share content on a weekly basis.
+In 2019, LinkedIn sessions increased 25 percent year-over-year, with 358 billion feed updates viewed. but only 3 million users (out of the 740 million) share content on a weekly basis.
 This means that only about 1% of LinkedIn’s 260 million monthly users share posts, and those 3 million or so users net the 9 billion impressions.

-LinkedIn drives more than 50% of social traffic to B2B sites and is considered the most credible source of content.
+LinkedIn drives 46% of social traffic to B2B sites and is considered the most credible source of content.
 So, it is no surprise that 98% of content marketers use LinkedIn for content marketing, especially for B2B marketing and lead generation.

 A study by OkDork, which analyzed more than 3,000 LinkedIn posts, found that “how-to” and list posts performed best, especially those with titles that had 40-49 characters.
 Additionally, it found that posts with five headings had the most views.
 It also revealed that long-form content (1,900-2,000 words) performed the best, as well as content with eight images.